Racism against African Americans: Slavery

 The Atlantic slave trade prospered, with more than 470,000 persons forcibly transported from Africa between 1626 and 1860 to what is now the United States.
 Prior to the Civil War, eight serving presidents were slaveholders, and slavery was protected by the U.S. Constitution.
 Creating wealth for the White elite, approximately one in four Southern families held Black people in slavery prior to the Civil War.
 According to the 1860 U.S. census, there were about 385,000 slave owners out of a White population of approximately 7 million in the slave states.
-White European Americans who participated in the slave industry tried to justify their economic exploitation of Black people by creating a "scientific" theory of White superiority and Black inferiority.
-One such slave owner was Thomas Jefferson, and it was his call for science to determine the obvious "inferiority" of Blacks that is regarded as "an extremely important stage in the evolution of scientific racism."
-He concluded that Blacks were "inferior to the whites in the endowments of body and mind."
+White European Americans who participated in the slave industry sought to justify their economic exploitation of Black people by creating a "scientific" theory of White superiority and Black inferiority.
+Thomas Jefferson, a slave owner himself, called for science to determine the obvious "inferiority" of Black people that is regarded as "an extremely important stage in the evolution of scientific racism."
+He concluded that Black people were "inferior to the whites in the endowments of body and mind."

 Groups of armed White men, who were called slave patrols, were formed to monitor enslaved Black people.
 First established in South Carolina in 1704 and later established in other slave states, their function was to police slaves, especially runaways.
 Slave owners feared that slaves might organize revolts or rebellions, so state militias were formed to provide a military command structure and discipline within the slave patrols so they could be used to detect, encounter, and crush any organized slave meetings which might lead to revolts or rebellions.

 Controlling free Blacks

-During the 1820s and 1830s, the solution of the American Colonization Society (ACS) to the presence of free Blacks was to persuade them to emigrate to Africa.
-In 1821, the ACS established the colony of Liberia, and persuaded thousands of former slaves and free Black people to move there.
-Some slaves were manumitted (set free) on condition that they emigrate.
+During the 1820s and 1830s, the solution of the American Colonization Society (ACS) to the presence of free Black people was to persuade them to emigrate to Africa.
+In 1821, the ACS established the colony of Liberia, and persuaded thousands of former slaves and free Blacks to move there.
+Some slaves were manumitted (set free) on the condition that they emigrate.
 The slave states made no secret that they wanted to get rid of free Blacks, who they believed threatened their investment, the slaves, encouraging escapes and revolts.
 The support for the ACS was primarily Southern.
 The founder of the ACS, Henry Clay of Kentucky, stated that because of "unconquerable prejudice resulting from their color, they never could amalgamate with the free whites of this country.
 It was desirable, therefore, as it respected them, and the residue of the population of the country, to drain them off".
-Thousands of Black people were resettled in Liberia, where they formed an American English speaking enclave which could not assimilate back into African life and as a result, most of them died of tropical diseases.
+Thousands of Black people were resettled in Liberia, where they formed an American English-speaking enclave which could not assimilate back into African life and as a result, most of them died of tropical diseases.